pankajkarman/extpar/test/testsuite/README.md

   3. Copy the Extpar executables to the /bin folder: cp ../../bin/* bin

-  4. If you want to run on a new machine, make a run script called run_extpar_machinename.sh and put       it in the /bin folder with the executables.
+  4. If you want to run on a new machine, add all host-dependent paths and variables to the runscripts for ICON and COSMO in the /bin folder.

   5. To run the testsuite, either make a submit script that calls the testsuite (like the submit.tsa.sh script) or call the testsuite directly from the command line: